hashicorp/terraform-website/content/source/docs/cloud/api/subscriptions.html.md

 An organization can subscribe to different [feature sets](./feature-sets.html), which represent the [pricing plans](/docs/cloud/paid.html) available in Terraform Cloud.
 An organization's [entitlement set](./index.html#feature-entitlements) is calculated using its subscription and feature set.

+To change the subscription for an organization, use the billing settings in the Terraform Cloud UI.

 ## Show Subscription For Organization

 `GET /organizations/:organization_name/subscription`